-Backing up patient data is critical, as well as a requirement for HIPAA compliancy.
+Backing up patient data is critical, as well as a requirement for HIPAA compliance.
 You should establish a regular backup and recovery plan.
 This will ensure that patient data is protected, even if there is accidental data loss, database corruption, hardware failures, theft, or other disasters (floods, fires, etc).

 Backups should be frequent, stored securely, and tested regularly to ensure quality.
 We suggest backing up data to a high quality encrypted USB flash drive, using an online backup service, or both.
 Then verify the quality by restoring backups to a secure, off-site computer not connected to the office network (e.g., home computer or another location) to prevent overwriting the live database.

 There are several backup options to consider when making a backup plan.

 RAID is not a backup solution and should not be relied on for backups or disaster recovery plans.

 A good use of archiving would be to use a file versioning systems which allow you to go back to a specific date and time and restore files that might have been accidentally deleted or modified.
 These programs can typically backup to multiple locations safely and securely.